amln23/Zyphra-Guard/README.md

 3. Click **Load unpacked** and select the `extension/` folder

 ### 3. Start the Backend Server
-Run:'python server2.py'
+Run:python server2.py

-The server will start at [http://localhost:5000](http://localhost:5000).
+> The server will start at [http://localhost:5000](http://localhost:5000).
 Keep this terminal open while using the Chrome Extension frontend.

 ## Key Features
 - **Hybrid Detection:** Combines lightweight heuristic rules for speed and Machine Learning (XGBoost) for high-accuracy detection of complex patterns.